U.S. senator says working on companion bills to House antitrust measures

 While none of the four tech-focused House antitrust bills introduced Friday have a Senate companion, Klobuchar said late Monday that she expected that to change.
 “I think you’ll see a number of bills introduced in the Senate,” she said, but declined to elaborate.

-Two of the bills introduced last week address the issue of giant companies, such as Amazon.com Inc (AMZN.O) and Alphabet Inc's (GOOGL.O) Google, creating a platform for other businesses and then competing against those same businesses. read more
+Two of the bills introduced last week address the issue of giant companies, such as Amazon.com Inc and Alphabet Inc’s Google, creating a platform for other businesses and then competing against those same businesses.

 A third would require a platform to refrain from any merger unless it can show the acquired company does not compete with any product or service the platform is in.
 A fourth would require platforms to allow users to transfer their data elsewhere if they desire, including to a competing business.